japl-lang/japl/README.md

 - A decent standard library (__Work in progress__)

 Other than that, JAPL features closures, function definitions, classes and static scoping.
-You can check the provided example `.jpl` files in this repo to find out more about JAPL.
+You can check the provided example `.jpl` files in the repo to find out more about JAPL.

 ### Disclaimer